The purpose of this grant program is to

 lead to the conquest of cancer and will further the objectives of the CU

-for these grants is made possible from the American Cancer Society
+for these grants is contingent upon funding by the American Cancer Society

 annually in the fall and awards are issued with a January 1st start